udayteki/quick-survey/README.md

 # Goals

-* One click install.
-Done.
+* [x] One click install.
-* Manage questions.
+* [ ] Manage questions.
 Done delete and create - still need to make it possible to edit questions.
 Add more question types.
-* Optional log in and verification (through Github / Twitter) of a survey.
+* [ ] Optional log in and verification (through Github / Twitter) of a survey.
 Right now a log in is required, but there's no actual verification of the log in.

 # To deploy